Chiral three-nucleon forces for the new local position-space two-nucleon potential in $\textit{ab initio}$ many-body calculations: Applications to the calculations of nuclear energies and radii

 Open-shell nuclei can be calculated using the so-called valence-space IMSRG (VS-IMSRG) in which the valence-space effective Hamiltonian is obtained by the VS-IMSRG evolution~\cite{PhysRevLett.106.222502}.
 Furthermore, to reduce the residual 3NF effect and choose a more appropriate shell-model core, the nucleus-dependent VS-IMSRG Hamiltonian with fractional filling of open-shell orbitals is used, named the ensemble normal ordering (ENO)~\cite{PhysRevLett.118.032502}.
 The ENO VS-IMSRG evolution is also used to derive valence-space effective operators of other observables.
 The valence-space Hamiltonian is then diagonalized using the parallel shell model code \texttt{kshell}~\cite{SHIMIZU2019372}.
 In the present VS-IMSRG calculation, the valence space is defined as follows: $p$ shell with $^4$He core for ${}^{14}\mathrm{O}$; $sd$ shell with $^{16}$O core for ${}^{17{\text -}28}\mathrm{O}$, ${}^{20{\text -}32}\mathrm{Mg}$, ${}^{22{\text -}34}\mathrm{Si}$, ${}^{28{\text -}36}\mathrm{S}$, ${}^{32{\text -}38}\mathrm{Ar}$ and ${}^{34{\text -}38}\mathrm{Ca}$; proton $sd$ and neutron $pf$ shells with ${}^{28}\mathrm{O}$ core for ${}^{34{\text -}40}\mathrm{Mg}$, ${}^{36{\text -}44}\mathrm{Si}$, ${}^{38{\text -}48}\mathrm{S}$ and ${}^{40{\text -}52}\mathrm{Ar}$; and $pf$ shell with ${}^{40}\mathrm{Ca}$ core for ${}^{41{\text -}58}\mathrm{Ca}$.

 Figure~\ref{fig:chain_all_energy} shows the systematics of calculated ground-state energies, compared with experimental data, for oxygen, magnesium, silicon, sulfur, argon and calcium isotopic chains.
 We find that both local and lnl 3NFs give overall satisfying agreements with experimental ground-state energies for all isotopic chains investigated.
 Figure~\ref{fig:chain_all_radius} shows charge radii for the isotopic chains studied.
 The situation is similar to closed-shell cases.
-The local-nonlocal 3NF connected to the new local position-space 2NF provides good descriptions of charge radii, while local 2NF with the same position-space 2NF underestimates the radii systematically.
-The change from a local 3NF regulator to a local-nonlocal 3NF regulator brings an about $7\%$ increase in the charge radius for medium-mass nuclei.
-The increase was observed also in previous studies~\cite{PhysRevC.101.014318,Soma2021-lv}.
+The local-nonlocal N$^2$LO 3NF connected to the new local position-space N$^3$LO 2NF provides good description of charge radii, while local 3NF with the same position-space 2NF underestimates the radii systematically.
+The change from a local 3NF regulator to a local-nonlocal 3NF regulator brings about $7\%$ increase in the charge radius for medium-mass nuclei.
+The increase was also observed in previous studies~\cite{PhysRevC.101.014318,Soma2021-lv}.